The Low-FODMAP Diet: A Clinical Protocol for Managing IBS and SIBO

 The Biochemistry of Digestive Distress

 In a person with a perfectly functioning gut, eating high-FODMAP foods causes little to no issue.
-However, for individuals with Irritable Bowel Syndrome (IBS) or Small Intestinal Bacterial Overgrowth (SIBO), these specific carbohydrates trigger a cascade of severe physical distress.
+But for people with Irritable Bowel Syndrome (IBS) or Small Intestinal Bacterial Overgrowth (SIBO), these specific carbohydrates set off a cascade of severe physical distress.

-Because these short-chain carbohydrates are poorly absorbed in the small intestine, they travel relatively intact into the large intestine (colon).
+The reason?
+These short-chain carbohydrates don't absorb well in the small intestine—they travel through relatively intact and land in the large intestine (colon).
 Once there, two things happen:

 - Osmotic Action: FODMAPs are highly osmotic, meaning they draw massive amounts of water into the bowel.
 This sudden influx of fluid rapidly alters bowel motility, frequently resulting in acute, watery diarrhea (Bristol Scale Types 6 and 7).